tobiaskortus/covid19-search/processing/README.md

 - Removal of symbols and single characters `SymbolRemover`, `NonAlphanumericRemover`
 - Stemming `Stemmer`

-After that initial preprocessing a list of word stems that exist in the given text is returned from the `NLPPipeline`.
+After that initial preprocessing, a list of word stems that exist in the given text is returned from the `NLPPipeline`.
 In order to improve the performance of the following creation of the inverted index, duplicate word stems are grouped using the `collections.Counter` datatype which can be used for counting hashable objects.

 ### Reference Processing

->NOTE: Due to the currently inefficient state of the corresponding data model (with regards to the runtime of the aglorithm) this task not described in this documentation.
+>NOTE: Due to the currently inefficient state of the corresponding data model (with regards to the runtime of the algorithm), this task is not described in this documentation.
 For additional information on the current mechanisms please refer to the `metadata-property-graph-neo4j.ipynb` notebook and the corresponding sections in the `literature.py` script.

 ## Inverted Index and Document Index Construction